-I pack up after an hour and a quarter, which is long enough but I’ve made only half the usual hourly amount – very disappointing.
-After a short break in the cathedral grounds and a visit to the craft shop to get some more paint for the psychedelic guitar, I set up near The Buttercross, so if and when it really starts up, I can move my stuff two feet back under cover.
+I pack up after an hour and a quarter, which is long enough but I’ve made only half the usual hourly amount; very disappointing.
+After a short break in the cathedral grounds and a visit to the craft shop to get some more paint for the psychedelic guitar, I set up near The Buttercross.
+That way, if it starts chucking it down, I can move my stuff two feet back under cover, in The Pentice.

-My third and last spot’s halfway down, at Vodafone…and the drizzle continues, only now, the gradual drip-drip is seeping into my ‘bones’ and guitar neck, making me feel distinctively chilly – the first time in months, and making t difficult to play, as my fingers are sticking to the strings.
+My third and last spot’s halfway down, at Vodafone…and the drizzle continues, only now, the gradual drip-drip is seeping into my bones and guitar neck, making me feel distinctively chilly; the first time in months, and making it difficult to play, as my fingers are sticking to the strings.
 The chilliness is bad enough as it automatically brings to mind the dreaded prospect of PLAYING THROUGH ANOTHER WINTER.

-Cpso Neil comes by on his Smith and Wesson mountain bike (I wonder if they come with a free hand-gun?)
-“Seen crazy man?” he says, referring to the recent busking session disruptor known to me as The Jerk.
-“No, I haven’t seen him.
-Did you go round to his house again?”
-“Yeah, a couple of times.
+Big Neil comes by on his Smith & Wesson mountain bike (I wonder if they come with a free hand-gun?)
+‘Seen crazy man?’ he says, referring to the recent busking session disruptor, aka The Jerk.
+‘No, I haven’t seen him.
+Did you go round to his house again?’
+‘Yeah, a couple of times.
 He wasn’t there.
-We’ll get him, though.”
+We’ll get him, though.’

-On old lady regular – she looks up and says “Oh, you’ll get pee’d on, or rained on soon, won’t you?”
-“Well, I hope it’s water and not the other.”
+An old lady regular looks skyward and says ‘Oh, you’ll get pee’d on, or rained on soon, won’t you?’
+‘Well, I hope it’s water and not the other.’